How To Blow In Insulation In an Edina Attic

 • Leave at least 1 inch of space between the top of your existing insulation and the floor of the attic.

-• This is important because you need to leave room for the new insulation to be blown in, and also because you will need to leave room for it to expand.
+• This is important because you need to leave room for the new insulation to be blown in and for it to expand.

 Attach furring strips to the underside of your ceiling joists, running parallel with them.
 If you don’t have enough space between the top of your existing insulation and the floor of the attic, you’ll have to cut out the existing insulation and add more to make room for a second layer.

 • Use a framing nailer to attach furring strips.
-You can use either 2-inch or 3-inch nails, depending on the thickness of your joists.
+Depending on the thickness of your joists, you can use either 2-inch or 3-inch nails.
 If you’re using 2-inch nails, drive them at least every 24 inches and make sure they are flush with the inner sides of each joist on both ends.

 • Use drywall screws to affix drywall sheets, spacing them out every 10 inches or so along each joist.